Current Lab Members

 Dr. Shivani Singh

 After completing her BSc in Biomedical Sciences from the University of Central Lancashire, Shivani obtained an MSc in Medical Molecular Microbiology from University of Aberdeen.
 Following this, she took up a Research Assistant post with Professor Ian R Booth in University of Aberdeen.
 Shivani joined our group in 2009, obtained her PhD in 2014, and worked with us as a Leverhulme Trust funded post-doc until 2017.
-Shivani’s next destination was the MRC London institue of medical sciences.
+Shivani’s next destination was the MRC London institute of medical sciences, where she completed a post-doctoral research position.
+In 2020, Shivani joined Nucleus Global to work in medical communications.